How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 How and why drainage works

-• flooding of cellars and cellars;
+• flooding of cellars and basements;

 • from drainage pipes;